sqonk/phext-core/docs/api/arrays.md

 ```php
 static public function safe_value(array $array, mixed $key, mixed $defaultValue = null) : mixed
 ```
 Safely return the value from the given array under the given key.
-If the key does not exist in the array (or is ``NULL``) then the value specified by $defaultValue is returned instead.
+If the key is not set in the array then the value specified by $defaultValue is returned instead.

 This method allows you to avoid potential errors caused by trying to directly access non-existent keys by normalising the result regardless of whether the key is not set or if the value is empty.